curityio/spa-using-token-handler/README.md

 - Sign in to the [Curity Admin UI](https://localhost:6749/admin) with these credentials: **admin / Password1**
 - Browse to the [Identity Server Metadata Endpoint](http://login.example.com:8443/oauth/v2/oauth-anonymous/.well-known/openid-configuration)
-- Browse to the SPA's [Token Handler API Base URL](http://api.example.com:3000/bff), which invokes the OAuth agent
+- Browse to the SPA's [Token Handler API Base URL](http://api.example.com:3000/bff), which is the OAuth agent
 - Browse to the [Example API Base URL](http://api.example.com:3000/api), which uses the OAuth proxy to forward JWTs to APIs

 ## View Logs